marco-tharwat/HackerRank/README.md

 # HackerRank
-A collection of HackerRank problems and my solution
+A collection of HackerRank problems and my solutions